On the homotopy type of the spaces of spherical knots in $R^n$: Introduction

 Recently, in~\cite{FTW2} a more general method has been developed by B.~Fresse and the authors to study the rational homotopy type of (connected components of) embeddings modulo immersions spaces $\Embbar(L,\R^n)$ and $\Embbar_\p(L,\R^n)$, where $L$ is either a compact submanifold of $\R^{m+1}$ with components of possibly different dimensions, or a closed submanifold whose unbounded connected components coincide with affine subspaces of $\R^{m+1}$ outside a ball of some radius $R$.
-The main result of~\cite{FTW2} provides $L_\infty$-algebras of diagrams that express the rational type of such spaces.
+The main result of~\cite{FTW2} provides $L_\infty$-algebras of diagrams that express the rational type of such spaces\footnote{This result uses the general theory of Postnikov decompositions of (modules over) reduced operads (i.e. operads whose arity zero component is reduced to a point), which is a work in progress by M.~Mienn\'e~\cite{MienneMemoir}.
+The theory of Postnikov decompositions of operads with the empty arity zero component appeared in Mienn\'e's thesis~\cite{MienneThesis}.}.
 In particular, for the first non-trivial case of $L=S^{m}$ the corresponding $L_\infty$-algebra is a hairy graph-complex denoted by $\HGC_{A_m,n}$.

-On the rational homotopy level the comparison of the embedding spaces $\Embbar_\p(\R^m,\R^n)$ and $\Embbar(S^m,\R^n)$ pursued in this paper hence translates into a comparison of the graph complexes $\HGC_{\bar A_m,n}$ and $\HGC_{A_m,n}$.
-We shall explain in section~\ref{s:loneg_emb_graphs} how the relation between the spaces of Theorem \ref{thm:emb_long} can be seen directly (and independently) on the graph complexes, at least rationally.
+On the rational homotopy level the comparison of the embedding spaces $\Embbar_\p(\R^m,\R^n)$ and $\Embbar(S^m,\R^n)$ pursued in this paper hence translates into a comparison of the graph-complexes $\HGC_{\bar A_m,n}$ and $\HGC_{A_m,n}$.
+We shall explain in Section~\ref{s:loneg_emb_graphs} how the relation between the spaces of Theorem \ref{thm:emb_long} can be seen directly (and independently) on the graph-complexes, at least rationally.
 In fact, this is how we initially discovered our Theorem \ref{thm:emb_long}.
 Computations from Section~\ref{s:loneg_emb_graphs} could be useful in further pursuing the graph-complex approach from~\cite{FTW2} applying it to other types of manifolds.

-\begin{rem} We also want to make the reader aware of related work of Budney and Cohen \cite[section 4]{BudneyCohen} that gives a connection between the embedding spaces $\Emb(S^m,\R^n)$ and the long embedding spaces $\Emb_\p(\R^m,\R^n)$. \end{rem}
+In the last Section~\ref{s4} we study the case of codimension $n-m\leq 2$.
+The main statement of Theorem~\ref{thm:emb_long} fails in all cases when $n-m=2$, but still holds when $n-m=1$ provided $n=3$ or~$7$.